Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - ![Start](../../Assets/Icons/Play.png "[Start]") (Start)
     Click this button to resume the process.
 This button is displayed if the process status is *Suspended*.
 When clicking this button, process status changes again to *In progress*.

+The following functions and fields are available in this list:

 - *Status*
     Status of the process.
 The different process statuses are displayed in different colors.
 The following statuses are possible: